Not just a shit beer: Corona and football

 Probably not going to happen though, as the sponsors would want their money back...

 Thing is you can't relegate teams that have 9/10 games left cos they could have got themselves out of relegation.
 If this happened the affected clubs would launch a massive legal fight for the loss of Prem money.
-And they'd probably win.swampash wrote: ↑3 years ago The right thing to do would be to treat all remaining games as if they were non-score draws.
-That way you freeze league positions at their pre-corona state.
-Liverpool would rightly be awarded the PL trophy.
-Automatic promotions and relegation could go ahead, but forget the relegation playoffs.
+And they'd probably win.

 For me the best thing is to void the season and start again.
 The only team that lose out in that scenario is Liverpool who won't be given the trophy cos they haven't mathematically won.
 But that's not a big issue really, compared to relagating teams who could go out of business without Prem money - when they could have got themselves safe